 Everyone is talking about the “Climate Emergency”.
 We are talking about “SOS” as an emergency.
 Many people really do not believe it is an emergency.
 In fact, many people probably do not think there is a problem with climate change at all.
 This person, for instance:

-Take a look at this report by Alan Buis from the National Aeronautics and Space Administration for the details behind the significance of 1.5 degrees Celsius warmer.
-CLICK HERE.
+Take a look at this report by Alan Buis from the National Aeronautics and Space Administration for the details behind the significance of 1.5 degrees Celsius warmer, and the impact of exceeding that.

 Why is time running out?

 The evidence above points to the direction of travel, and the fact that the planet is getting hotter.
 The problem is that the effect of our actions are cumulative.
 It is definitely like having water taps running into a bath that is already very full.
 If you do not stop the taps, the water will definitely overflow.

 Or imagine living in a house which has a dome of foam above it, and you are continuing to pump more foam into the dome.

 If we do not stop adding to our atmosphere faster than we can take the harmful gases out, then we will see the problems set out in the article by Alan Buis above.
 Because of inaction to date, we are not even now achieving the plans we set out a few years ago.
 It is like we are in a car on a journey of 100 miles, which is supposed to take 3 hours.
 We have being going for 1.5, but we have only driven 20 miles., still thinking we are going ot get there on time.